ASKurz/blogdown5/content/blog/2023-02-13-causal-inference-with-logistic-regression/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-39-1.png" width="768" />

 Now we have added covariates to the model, the counterfactual probabilities vary across participants, which was the same pattern for the OLS-based ANCOVA from the [last post](https://timely-flan-2986f4.netlify.app/blog/2023-02-06-causal-inference-with-potential-outcomes-bootcamp/#counterfactual-interventions-with-covariates), too.
-But unlike with the ANOVA model and unlike with the ANCOVA results from the last post, the contrasts `\((p_i^1 - p_i^0)\)` now vary across participants.
+But unlike with the ANOVA model and unlike with the ANCOVA results from the last post, the `\((p_i^1 - p_i^0)\)` contrasts now vary across participants.
 Once you leave the simple OLS paradigm, this issue will come up again and again when you fit ANCOVA models.
-Covariate values change the magnitudes of the probability estimates and their contrasts.
+Covariate values often change the magnitudes of the probability estimates *and* their contrasts.

 Investigating further, here’s the full distribution of the contrast values for all `\(n = 400\)` cases.
 To reduce visual complexity, we’ll drop the 95% confidence interval lines.